AcrossFW/VPNet/README.md

 The follow requirements is just for suggestion, because VPNet can run in anywhere which has docker installed.
 If you already have a server, use it as well.

-1. Location: HongKong / Koera / Japan / Singapore
+1. Location: Asia(HongKong/Korea/Japan/Singapore)
 1. Operation System: 64-bit Debian 8 Jessie
-1. CPU / Ram / Disk: Smallest(Cheapest)
+1. CPU/Ram/Disk: Smallest(Cheapest)

 ### 2. Service Provider